Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

      ```
      roslaunch t265.launch
      ```
+     - Skip this step if you're planning to use LiDAR for robot localization.
    - **[Host computer]** cd into the crowd navigation repo,
      - in `trained_models/your_output_dir/arguments.py`, change `env-name` to `'rosTurtlebot2iEnv-v0'`
      - in `trained_models/your_output_dir/configs/config.py`, change configurations under `sim2real` if needed